iulian4ik/thinkster-django-angular-tutorial/chapter07.md

 # Rendering Post objects
 Until now, the index page has been empty.
-Now that we have handled authentication and the backend details for the `Postt` model, it's time to give our users something to interact with.
-We will do this by creating a service that handles retrieving and creating `Postt`s and some controllers and directives for handling how the data is displayed.
+Now that we have handled authentication and the backend details for the `Post` model, it's time to give our users something to interact with.
+We will do this by creating a service that handles retrieving and creating `Post`s and some controllers and directives for handling how the data is displayed.

 ## A module for posts
 Let's define the posts modules.